NicoOhler/Notes/Psychology/Body Language Cues.md

 			+ believing
 			+ caring
 			+ paying attention
+			+ engaging
 		+ seem to matter more than intense facial expressions
 	+ lying with hand gestures is hard
 		+ liars use them less
-		+
+	+ vocal variety increases with hand gestures
 	+